 - How many jobs do I need to apply for before I finally get hired?

-The good news is, there’s never been a better time to look for work.
-Last year, more than 6.1 million jobs were added to the U.S. economy, and 2022 is expected to be no different.
+But there’s good news.
+With the rise in remote work opportunities and the post-pandemic employment shuffle, there’s never been a better time to look for work.
 If you're unemployed, about to graduate, or just looking to make a change, this guide is for you.

 If you're unemployed

 You know the saying, "applying for work is a full-time job?"
 Well, that's an exaggeration, but not a huge one.
-If you have the time, you can aim slightly higher — around 3-5 jobs. per day.
-Any more than that and not only do you risk burning yourself out, but it's also unlikely that you're submitting high-quality applications to positions that are genuinely a good fit.
+If you have the time, aim to apply for around 3-5 jobs per day.
+Any more than that, and you risk burning yourself out, and you’re unlikely to be submitting high-quality applications to positions that are a genuinely good fit.

 If you're about to graduate